JetBrains/guide/sites/webstorm-guide/tips/css-docs/index.md

 cardThumbnail: ./card.png
 screenshot: ./tip.png
 leadin: |
   Want to know more about a CSS property?
-Hover over it or press _F1_ / _Ctrl+Q_ to see its description from MDN, information about its values and the browsers that support this property.
+Hover over it or press _F1_ / _Ctrl+Q_ to see its description from MDN, information about its values, and which browsers support this property.